sinnuthomas/sinnuthomas.github.io/opportunities.md

   * Selection Process
   <br/><br/>
    You may mail your resume and the selection will be made on the basis of the track record and aptitude for research.
    <br/><br/>
-* **Research Positions**
-  <br/><br/>
-Looking for enthusiastic Masters/PhD (only Regular candidates)/PostDoc candidates to join the group with good mathematical and programming skills.
-* Mandatory Requirements
-  <br/><br/>
-   Matrix Analysis and Linear Algebra, Fourier, Laplace, and z-Transforms ,Probability Theory and Random Processes
-   <br/><br/>